Unicist Education for High Potentials

 On the other hand, we define tactics as the method to develop predefined actions where the cause-effects relationships are known, and the complex adaptive system has been transformed into a systemic system.

 The emulation of nature was the basis for the development of the Unicist Strategy and its applications to all the fields of human activities that require a strategic approach.
 Thus, the maximal strategies to expand the boundaries and the minimum strategies to survive were established.

 The double dialectical logic allowed transforming supplementation and complementation laws into strategic functions that drive the maximal and minimum strategies making evolution reasonable, understandable and predictable.

 Therefore, the simplicity of the unicist strategy is based on the emulation of the intelligence that underlies nature.
-It has to be considered that strategy requires dealing with the future and the past and the future are not symmetric.
-The past and the future are only symmetric in stagnated environments.

 Five types of functionality have been defined: